sydasif/network-automation-agent/README.md

 - Ensure your `.env` file contains a valid Groq API key
 - Verify network connectivity to configured devices
-- Check device credentials in `config/hosts.yaml`
+- Check device credentials in `hosts.yaml`
 - Confirm the device type matches your network equipment in the configuration

 ## License

-[Specify your license here]